d-quinteros/RideshareSolver/README.md

   maintains feasibility with less computation.
 This results in slightly less precision, but makes up for it in code simplification.

+### Other Applications
+Interior point methods are useful for more than just ride share optimization problems.
+They are widely used to solve complex optimization problems in a number of different fields.
+They’re especially useful when dealing with large systems or problems that have lots of constraints.
+Some examples include:

+- Finance: The goal is to pick a portfolio of assets that maximizes expected returns while keeping risk low, usually measured by the variance of portfolio returns.
+The constraints might include asset limits, regulations, and rules around diversification.

+- Machine Learning: Typically used for large-scale regression problems like Lasso or Ridge regression.
+The goal is to find the optimal parameters of the model that minimize the loss function.
+The constraints in these cases typically involve limiting the complexity of the model, such as constraining the size of the coefficients through regularization terms.

+- Robotics: Used for controlling robot movements and optimizing performance in real-time.
+The goal is to find the optimal control actions that minimize energy usage, maximize speed, or ensure precise movements.
+The constraints typically involve physical limitations (e.g., joint angles, speed limits), safety requirements (e.g., collision avoidance), and task-specific rules (e.g., maintaining balance or following a path).

+In short, interior-point methods are incredibly versatile and can be applied to a wide range of optimization problems across different fields.
+Whether it's managing a portfolio, training machine learning models, or controlling robots, these methods help solve complex problems efficiently while handling a variety of constraints.
+Their ability to work with large systems and find optimal solutions in real-time makes them a powerful tool in many industries.

 ## Ethical Analysis

 Interior point methods are powerful optimization tools, but they’re not free